 “Make it easier, faster, and more flexible,” he says.
 Employers can’t afford to lose out due to inefficient workflows and outdated methods.

 For example, an applicant tracking system can save time and ensure that job candidates don’t fall through the cracks.
 If the system automatically pushes open positions to popular sites like Indeed and Careerjet, that’s even better.
 (TimeForge does.)

 Erik van Gilder, our Chief Technology Officer, says employers should continue to focus on employee retention in 2022.
 For example, he suggests that employers:

 - Pay higher wages if possible (in line with Mike’s advice above).

 - Schedule in a flexible manner and in advance.
-Employees need to be able to plan for other responsibilities, including school, kids, senior care, and home life.
+Working parents and students need to be able to plan for other responsibilities, including classes, exams, kids, senior care, and home life.
 If a job is inflexible, they’ll simply go somewhere else.

 - Train employees for growth and help them reach their potential.
 (And hire for “bench strength” when possible.)